UBC-MDS/feature-selection-python/README.md

 simulated_annealing(scorer, X, y)
 ```

 - simulated_annealing
-For this function we would use another data:
+*note: for this function we would use different data.*
 ```
 X = [[1,6,0,5],[1,2,4,5],[1,7,8,5]]